 It’s the holiday season again.
-Cities around the world transform into magical wonderlands adorned with sparkling lights, festive decorations, and the delightful aroma of delicacies.
+Cities around the world transform into quite literal magic wonderlands adorned with sparkling lights, festive decorations, and the aroma of delicacies.
 A key element of this season is also Christmas markets.
 These are festive events that typically take place during the holiday period in many countries around the world.
 They can be temporary markets or street fairs that are set up in city centers, town squares, or other public spaces.

 With their charming stalls, booths, and a generally joyful air, Christmas markets are known for their cheerful and festive characteristic.
 They are adorned with colorful lights, and decorations, and often feature large Christmas trees as their centerpieces.
 The markets offer opportunities for vendors to sell a wide range of seasonal goods and products, and for everyone else, a chance to engage themselves in the holiday spirit.